phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.RunChecksReport.status.md

-Return whether the report results in a status of 'PASS' or 'FAIL'.
+Return whether the report results in a status of 'PASS', 'WARNING', or 'FAIL'.

 See also:
 * [phoebe.frontend.bundle.RunChecksReport.passed](phoebe.frontend.bundle.RunChecksReport.passed.md)

 Returns
 ------------
-* (str) either 'PASS' or 'FAIL'
+* (str) either 'PASS', 'WARNING', or 'FAIL'